Dr David Williams BSc, GDipResMeth, PhD

 Chief Executive Officer

 David Williams is a University of Melbourne clinical toxinologist and herpetologist working on improving the treatment of snakebite in Papua New Guinea (PNG).
 He conducted clinical studies of the management of snakebite in PNG as a PNG Department of Health/University of PNG affiliated researcher while undertaking his PhD with the assistance of a Nossal Institute for Global Health/Australian Venom Research Unit scholarship.
+He is the Head of the Australian Venom Research Unit (AVRU) in the Department of Pharmacology and Therapeutics at the University of Melbourne, and also heads the Charles Campbell Toxinology Centre (CCTC) at the University of Papua New Guinea.
 David has worked on snakebite projects for the World Health Organization in Cambodia and in Geneva, including the drafting of WHO’s Guidelines for the Production, Control and Regulation of Snake Antivenom Immunoglobulins, and the production of the WHO’s venomous snake distribution and antivenoms database.
+Most recently he oversaw the revision of the WHO Guidelines document and the redrafting of its second edition.
 In Cambodia he conducted an evaluation of snakebite management issues for the WHO’s Western Pacific Regional Office and the Cambodian Ministry of Health.
 Together with Dr Simon Jensen, he has developed practical snakebite management training courses for doctors and healthworkers in Papua New Guinea and Cambodia.
 David was the senior editor and an author of PNG’s first textbook on envenoming, Venomous bites and stings in Papua New Guinea, published in 2005.
 He collaborates with a number of international colleagues on issues relating to improving snakebite treatment, venomous snake systematics, venom proteomics and antivenom development.

 Professor, Dr David A. Warrell MA, DM, DSc, FRCP, FRCPE, FMedSci